California Tule Elk, Blacktails and Hogs Plus Hawaii Axis Deer #182

 TULE AND ROOSEVELT ELK HUNTS:

-They sell out in the first few hours that we offer them usually!!
-If you want to be on the list in advance, we require a refundable $1500 deposit and we sell the tags in the order that deposits are received.
-Success has been 100% on 5 x 5 or better bulls.
-Most bulls are very large for Tule Elk- in the 290-to 310-inch range and larger.
-Boone and Crockett is 285 net points for book.
+Success has been 100% on 5×5 or better bulls, with most bulls larger, including the 9×5 shown above.
+Most bulls score very well for Tule elk – in the 290-to 310-inch range and larger.
+Boone and Crockett is 285 net.
 RARE OPPORTUNITY!
 Call for full details.
 Generally fly in to San Luis Obispo or San Jose or Oakland for free pickup.
 Hunts are normally in the Paso Robles area or at other nearby ranch locales.

-Tule Elk are the hardest elk to secure, living only in California.
-Chances to hunt them are extremely limited- indeed almost non-existent some say.
+Tule elk are the hardest elk to secure, living only in California.
+Chances to hunt them are extremely limited, almost non-existent, some say.
 But if you want the North American Slam or the Elk Slam, or just plain want a free range Tule, here is your chance.
-Most Tule hunts, if you can find a tag, sell in the $22,000 to $28,000 range, with a few auction hunts going even higher.

 CA-182-Tule-Elk-Ron-M-300x225